Insane7121/vaccine_tracker/README.md

 # COVID-19 Vaccine Tracker for Keeva Diamond

-This project is designed to help monitor and report the COVID-19 vaccination status of residents in Keeva Diamond.
+This project is designed to help monitor and report the COVID-19 vaccination status of employees in Keeva Diamond.
 The system allows users to register their vaccination status, update it, and generate reports on the progress within the society.
 It includes a simple and easy-to-use graphical user interface (GUI).

 ## Features